kauwelab/PolyRiskScore/update_database_scripts/README_master_script.txt

 The following is a simplified description of the files in the update_database_scripts folder.
 They are listed in the order they are used when running the master_script.
 Please see the beginning of each of the files for command line parameters, usage, and additional information.

-updaateDatabseCron.sh- A shell script that is run as a cron job the first day of each month.
+updateDatabseCron.sh- A shell script that is run as a cron job the first day of each month.
 The cron job passes a password file path to the script
     and its output is stored in a file "output.txt" in the update_database_scripts folder.

 master_script.sh- A shell script that calls the other files in the update_database_scripts folder to download, format, and upload new data from the